2022 American League Division Series: Game 4

 Cal Quantrill and Gerrit Cole faced off in a rematch of Game 1 as the Guardians looked to advance to their first ALCS since 2016.
-The Yankees jumped on Quantrill early with an Anthony Rizzo RBI single in the first and a two run homer from Harrison Bader in the second to grab an early 3-0 lead.
-José Ramírez got the Guardians on the board in the third with an RBI single but was thrown out trying to advance to second to end the inning.
+The Yankees jumped on Quantrill early with an Anthony Rizzo RBI single in the first and a two-run homer from Harrison Bader in the second to grab an early 3–0 lead.
+José Ramírez got the Guardians on the board in the third inning with an RBI single, but was thrown out trying to advance to second to end the inning.
 Josh Naylor cut the deficit to one with a solo homer in the fourth and, while rounding the bases, stared down Cole while performing a baby rocking motion that drew the ire of opposing fans and the media.
-Cole shook off the home run and finished with eight strikeouts over seven innings of two run ball.
-Giancarlo Stanton tacked on an insurance run in the sixth with a sacrifice fly and the Yankees bullpen finished the game with two scoreless innings to tie the series at 2-2 and force it back to New York.
+Cole shook off the home run and finished with eight strikeouts over seven innings of two-run ball.
+Giancarlo Stanton tacked on an insurance run in the sixth with a sacrifice fly, and the Yankees' bullpen finished the game with two scoreless innings to tie the series at 2–2 and force it back to New York.

 Game 5

 Due to a rain delay, the second of the series, the game was forced to be postponed from October 17 to October 18, overlapping with the first game of the NLCS for the first time in Major League History.

 The Yankees tasked Nestor Cortés Jr. to help them advance to the ALCS while, in a controversial move, Terry Francona elected to start Aaron Civale over Game 2 starter Shane Bieber.
-The move immediately backfired as Giancarlo Stanton hit a three run home run in the first inning and chased Civale after only getting one out.
-Aaron Judge followed up with a solo home run in the second and Cortés threw five innings while only giving up one run, a sacrifice fly from José Ramírez in the third.
-Anthony Rizzo would pad the lead with an RBI single in the fifth and the Yankees bullpen sealed the game and the series with four scoreless innings, advancing to the ALCS for the first time since 2019.
+The move immediately backfired as Giancarlo Stanton hit a three-run home run in the first inning and chased Civale after only getting one out.
+Aaron Judge followed up with a solo home run in the second inning, and Cortés threw five innings while only giving up one run, a sacrifice fly from José Ramírez in the third inning.
+Anthony Rizzo would pad the lead with an RBI single in the fifth inning, and the Yankees' bullpen sealed the game and the series with four scoreless innings, advancing to the ALCS for the first time since 2019.
 Due to the compressed schedule from the rain delays in the series, the Yankees held a quick post-game celebration before flying to Houston for Game 1 of the ALCS the following day.